How to Join and Frequently Asked Questions

 Question: My twelve year old daughter would like to become part of Cornell companions with her dog; how do we proceed.

 Answer: Cornell Companions allows children as young as 13 years to be a part of the program.
 However if under the age of 18 years they need to be accompanied by a parent/guardian who is a Cornell companions member.
 The child needs to take the handler training but does not need to participate in the pet screening as they will not be the pet’s handler at visits.
-Hospice and Cayuga Medical Center have their own guidelines and no one from our program under the age of 18 years may visit.
+Many facitiles, including Hospicare and Longview, have their own guidelines and no one from our program under the age of 18 years may visit without accompanied by a parent/guardian.

 Question: If I become a Cornell companions’ volunteer and join the group that visits the hospital can I visit whenever it is convenient for me to go?